ucoProject/ontology.unifiedcyberontology.org/CONTRIBUTE.md

 When a new ontology release is created, follow these steps:

 1. Update the ontology-tracking submodule pointer in this repository to point at the new release's commit.
+2. The version of UCO is hard-coded in `uco/Makefile` as part of titling the documentation.
+Update it to the new version.
-2. Run `make clean`.
+3. Run `make clean`.
-3. Run `make`.  (`make -j` will work.)
+4. Run `make`.  (`make -j` will work.)
-4. Run `git add uco`.
+5. Run `git add uco`.
 This will pick up all file deletions and new file creations.
-5. Commit the changes.
+6. Commit the changes.
-6. Push to Github.
+7. Push to Github.
-7. Run `git pull` in the deployment space.
+8. Run `git pull` in the deployment space.

 ## Directions for deployment of this repository as a documentation service